 With rich history background Palma today is a bustling and very vivid city, where someone can enjoy easy lifestyle with good food, lots of shops, many art concepts and lots of greens along the city streets.
 Since the early ages of this town still today there is many places that offer the comfort of luxury lifestyle across the city.

 Rapha club house

-For us, one of the priority to visit Palma was also to drop by Mallorca Rapha clubhouse as one of few Rapha coffee & shop places.
+For us, one of the priority to visit Palma was also to drop by Mallorca Rapha club house as one of the few Rapha coffee & shop places.
 One of Mallorca's reputation is also cycling.
 Road cycling is the most developed sport culture on the island.
-And it hasn't left us cold feet.
+And it hasn't left us cold feeted.
 It is a friendly and cool place to grab a coffee even if you are not a cyclist.

 Courtyards of Palama